Double affine Hecke algebras and congruence groups: Automorphisms

 We begin by describing a certain anti-involution which itself plays a major role in the theory of double affine Hecke algebras and in Macdonald theory.
 Its existence was announced in \cite{CheDou-2}*{Theorem 2.2, Theorem 2.4} for the double affine Artin groups associated to untwisted affine Dynkin diagrams and proofs treating all double affine Artin groups later appeared in \cite{IonInv} (topological) and\cite{MacAff}*{\S 3.5-3.7} (algebraic).
 The argument for existence of this anti-involution based on the Coxeter presentation of the double affine Artin groups first appeared in \cite{ISTri} for what corresponds here to the groups associated to untwisted Dynkin diagrams.
 We stress that the existence of this anti-involution is an immediate consequence of the Coxeter type presentation for double affine Artin groups.

 The action of the map we will now define is present at several levels.
 To avoid cumbersome notation we will denote all these maps by $\mfe$ as it will be clear from the context to which one we refer to.
-The involution $\mfe$ at the level of double affine Coxeter diagrams in Figure \ref{diagrams} acts as identity.
-At the level of labeled double affine Coxeter diagrams $\mfe$ still acts as identity except for the diagrams of type $\ddot{B}_n$ and $\ddot{C}_n$ (see Figure \ref{fig: BClabels}) which are interchanged.
+At the level of double affine Coxeter diagrams in Figure \ref{dddot-diagrams}, Figure \ref{ddot-diagrams}, and Figure \ref{fH-diagrams} the involution $\mfe$ acts as identity.
+At the level of labeled double affine Coxeter diagrams $\mfe$ still acts as identity except for the diagrams of type $\fH{B}_n$ and $\fH{C}_n$ (see Figure \ref{fig: BClabels}) which are interchanged.

 For each pair of diagrams that correspond via $\mfe$ there is an associated involution between their nodes.
-For labelled diagrams of type $\dddot{X}_n$ the map
+For labelled diagrams of type $\DDDot{X}_n$ the map